 Calpine Corporation is America’s largest generator of electricity from natural gas and geothermal resources with operations in competitive power markets.
-Our fleet of 79 power plants in operation represents more than 26,000 megawatts of generation capacity.
+Our fleet of 80 power plants in operation represents or under construction more than 26,000 megawatts of generation capacity.
 Through wholesale power operations and our retail businesses Calpine Energy Solutions and Champion Energy, we serve customers in 24 states, Canada and Mexico.
 Our clean, efficient, modern and flexible fleet uses advanced technologies to generate power in a low-carbon and environmentally responsible manner.
 We are uniquely positioned to benefit from the secular trends affecting our industry, including the abundant and affordable supply of clean natural gas, stricter environmental regulation, aging power generation infrastructure and the increasing need for dispatchable power plants to successfully integrate intermittent renewables into the grid.
 Please visit www.calpine.com to learn more about why Calpine is a generation ahead – today.

 Keeping Energy Clean

 Calpine is a committed environmental steward and the company works hard to uphold high environmental standards.
 For instance, geothermal energy is a renewable source that offers continuous power that is available around the clock.
 These renewable facilities potentially reduce reliance upon fossil fuels for power generation.
 Low emissions and environmentally friendly energy sources, such as The Geysers, have earned Calpine the support of numerous organizations such as the American Lung Association and The Sierra Club.